 1. How likely is it that you would recommend our product/service to a friend or colleague?
 (Net Promoter Score Question)

 Net Promoter Score question, also known as the Ultimate question, allows you to get you a deep insight into what your customers think about your brand and their likelihood to recommend your brand, or product, or services.
 The Net Promoter Score question is a simple question - How likely are you to recommend our product or service to a friend or colleague?
 It is rated on a scale of 0 to 10 where 0-6 are detractors, 7-8 are passives and 9-10 are promoters.
 The detractors are disloyal to your brand, passives are neutral and promoters are your brand ambassadors.
-Learn how to convert your detractors to promoters here.
+Learn Tips to Convert your NPS Detractors into Promoters.

 2. Based on experience today, how would you rate us?